 Engaged Citizen Programme (ECP)

 Volunteerism and volunteer activities can no longer be seen solely as extra-curricular.
-Volunteerism provides students with skills that are necessary for the production of well-rounded graduates and good citizens.
-Volunteering provides students with the soft skills that they need in order to be prepared for their work and social environments.
-The screening and placing of students has to be done with care as it should attempt to match the student to the needs of the placement.
-Suitable training and orientation is necessary so that volunteers are able to contribute productively to their placements.
-Equally important is the development of Community Partners so that they are able to make effective use of the volunteers.
+Volunteerism provides students with skills that are necessary to produce well-rounded graduates that are locally responsive and globally engaged citizens.
+Volunteering provides students with the soft skills that they need to be prepared for their work and social environments.
+Student skills are matched with learning opportunities in the community partner sites and community partners are key sources of knowledge to students.
+Suitable training and orientation are necessary so that volunteers can contribute productively to their placements.
+The development of community partners is also key because this ensures that partners can make effective use of the volunteers.
+This creates a mutually beneficial and reciprocal relationship between the partner site and the volunteers.

 How do I join the Engaged Citizen Programme?

-Volunteering is open to all students, whether you are in 1st year, post-graduate or an international student.
-Rhodes University students are encouraged to actively participate in the Engaged Citizen Programme, giving at least an hour of their time, skills and energy to make a positive difference in the Grahamstown community.
+Volunteering is open to all students, whether you are in 1st year, post-graduate, or an international student.
+Rhodes University students are encouraged to actively participate in the Engaged Citizen Programme, giving at least an hour per week of their time, skills and energy to make a positive difference in the Grahamstown community.

 1) Application and Registration

-All students interested in volunteering are required to complete the below application form.
+All students interested in volunteering are required to complete this application form.